-How interesting are you?
+How interesting are is your business?
 Do you have magnetism that makes people flock to you?
 Do you find admirers on every corner?
 No?
 That’s possibly because you don’t look attractive and you have nothing to say that’s enticing.

 We live in a crowded business world.
 There are loads of competitors who talk the same talk as you do.
 Perhaps they even shout louder than you.
 We’re bombarded with noise all day every day and we’re busy people (fools?).
 So, why should prospective customers look at you in amongst all this clutter?

 Nowadays, we live in an online world.
-Millennials will number 50% of the workforce by 2017.
-These younger buyers, who were weaned on social media and who don’t know anything pre-Internet, will check you out.
+Millennials number 50% of the workforce.
+These younger buyers, who were weaned on the web and social media don’t know anything pre-Internet.
+They will check you out.
 They take a sneaky peek at your LinkedIn profile.
 If you have little about you, what is the impression they will take away?
 Have you got any followers?
 Do you write interesting blogs?
-Have you got any video on your site or podcasts that engage the visitor?
+Have you got any videos on your site, or podcasts that engage the visitor?

 The human brain processes visual images 60,000 times faster than text (that’s why we’re about to film more than a dozen videos – look out for them on our site soon).

 Google filters wheat from chaff.
-It favours fresh interesting content and companies that have something to say over and above old brochure style sites with pure product and service blurb.
-You’ll ultimately disappear from search if you don’t provide interesting customer oriented content.
+It favours fresh interesting content and companies that have something to say over and above old brochure style websites with pure product and service blurb.
+You’ll ultimately disappear from search if you don’t provide interesting customer-oriented content.
 And does anyone look beyond Page 1 on Google?

-The above means that businesses need to get clever about how they go about managing both inbound and outbound lead generation.
+This means that businesses need to get clever about how they go about managing both inbound and outbound lead generation.
 In many ways, it makes things harder, more costly and more time consuming.
 In reality, it’s just the way things are now.
 But it doesn’t have to cost the earth or take ages.
 This blog took me about an hour to draft.
-I’m shooting about a dozen videos tomorrow.
+I’m shooting some videos tomorrow.
 That will take about 3 hours in total.
-Those videos will look good on my site, on YouTube and other platforms and they aren’t time sensitive as I’m doing our ‘Top 10 Tops for Telemarketing Success’.
-Yes, it costs money to do video but we view it as important part of our marketing both to drive incoming enquiries and to support our own telemarketing lead generation efforts.
+Those videos will look good on our site, on YouTube and other platforms and they mostly aren’t time sensitive.
+Yes, it costs money to do video but we view it as important part of our marketing both to drive incoming enquiries and to support our own lead generation efforts.

-Maybe you aren’t William Shakespeare but is there someone within your business that likes to write?
-Or perhaps engage an agency or copywriter.
-Perhaps, you could record a podcast or video on your mobile phone or via your PC.
+Maybe you aren’t William Shakespeare, but is there someone within your business that likes to write?
+Or perhaps you might engage an agency or copywriter.
+You could even record a podcast or video on your mobile phone or via your PC.
 They don’t have to all be professional quality.
-But the content does need to grab attention and hopefully be a jolly good read or watch.
-Content development should definitely be a key consideration for your business promotion this year.
+But the content does need to grab attention and hopefully be a good read or watch.
+Content development should definitely be a key consideration for your business promotion.
 Over time, as it builds, it can differentiate you from competitors and generate enquiries.
 It will also support any outbound activity you choose to implement.

 At the end of the day, you can choose to be a “bees to the honeypot” kind of business where opportunities come to you or you could end up being an effective client repellent when prospective buyers look you up and walk away.